(Last Updated On: 28th July 2021)

 You may not see any real live lava spewing out and no, you can’t abseil into its cavity, but spend a couple of hours exploring Arthur’s Seat and you can still brag you climbed a volcano.
 Plus you’ll get a great workout and equally fab views at the top.
 Much cheaper than a ticket to Iceland, yes?

 Stuff to Know:

-There’s quite a few different paths to take to reach the top, the most popular being straight up the stone steps just past Salisbury Crags.
-But I think going round the back to any of the paths that start between the back of Holyrood Palace and just before you reach St Margaret’s Loch are much more enjoyable.
-There’s less crowds and the footing is better, as the stone path on the other side has worn smooth from all the traffic and gets pretty slippery.
+There’s quite a few different paths to take to reach the top, the most popular being straight up the stone steps just past Salisbury Crags on the west side.
+But I think going round the back way to any of the eastern paths that start between the back of Holyrood Palace and just before you reach St Margaret’s Loch are much more enjoyable.
+They are less crowded and the footing is better, as the stone path on the other side has worn smooth from all the traffic and gets pretty slippery.

-There are four hill forts in Holyrood Park for you to explore, all about 2000 years old.
+There are four hill forts in Holyrood Park for you to explore, all about 2000 years old, like that one below.